Statistics With R: A Short Course

 - Classic statistical tests

-- Bivariate plot
+- Bivariate plots

 - Linear models